fifthfrankie/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

 ## Features

 ### 1. Workspace and Metadata Extraction
-- Retrieves information about Power BI workspaces, datasets, data sources, reports, report pages, and apps.
+- Leverages Power BI REST API to gather information about Power BI workspaces, datasets, data sources, reports, report pages, and apps.
 - Exports the extracted metadata into a structured Excel workbook with separate worksheets for each entity.
-- Read-only acess required within workspaces.
+- You must have at least read acess within workspaces.
 'My Workspace' not included.
 - <img width="1255" alt="image" src="https://github.com/user-attachments/assets/515ce3e5-ec56-467a-a421-9da05889eaa5">

 ### 2. Model Backup and Metadata Extract
 - Saves exported models in a structured folder hierarchy based on workspace and dataset names.